 A traditional wedding isn’t for everyone.
 In fact, elopements are becoming more and more popular.
-No longer the scandalous choice of yore, elopements are now a wonderful, romantic way to have a more intimate, private ceremony in a special location or at a nearby courthouse.
+No longer the scandalous choice of yore, elopements are now a magical, romantic way to have a more intimate, private ceremony in a special location or at a nearby courthouse.

 Without further ado, if you plan to elope and say “I do,” here is everything you need to know about elopement invitations.